-How to buy property in Spain
+How to buy property in Spain as a foreigner

 Spain is famed for its attractive climate, culture and cuisine.
 In fact, as well as being a perfect place for a vacation, it’s a very popular expat destination with large communities of foreigners choosing to live, work, study or retire there.